 Dr. Russell J. Quaglia

-Dr. Russell J. Quaglia is a globally recognized pioneer in the field of education, known for his unwavering dedication to student voice and aspirations.
+Dr. Russell J. Quaglia is a globally recognized pioneer in the field of education, known for his unwavering dedication to fostering voice and aspirations in schools.
 Dr. Quaglia has been described by news media as America's foremost authority on the development and achievement of student voice and aspirations.
 His innovative work is evidenced by an extensive library of research-based publications, prominent international speaking appearances, and a successfully growing list of aspirations ventures.

-Among these ventures, Dr. Quaglia authored the Student Voice and Teacher Voice suite of surveys, and the iKnow My Class course assessment tool.
-His recent book, Student Voice: The Instrument of Change published by Corwin is already receiving international acclaim.
+Among these ventures, Dr. Quaglia authored the School Voice suite of surveys.
+His most recent book, Principal Voice: Listen, Learn, Lead, follows the internationally acclaimed Student Voice: The Instrument of Change, both published by Corwin.

-In addition to founding and leading the Quaglia Institute for Student Aspirations, Dr. Quaglia also founded and currently chairs the Aspirations Academies Trust, a sponsor of primary and secondary academies in England built upon his aspirations research.
-Most recently he has founded the Teacher Voice and Aspirations International Center, dedicated to amplifying the voice of teachers in order for them to realize their aspirations and reach their fullest potential.
+In addition to founding and leading the Quaglia Institute for Student Aspirations and the Teacher Voice & Aspirations International Center, Dr. Quaglia also founded and currently chairs the Aspirations Academies Trust (AAT).
+AAT is a sponsor of primary and secondary academies in England built upon Dr. Quaglia's aspirations research.

-Dr. Quaglia earned his bachelor's degree at Assumption College, a masters degree in economics from Boston College, and master of education and doctorate degrees from Columbia University, specializing in the area of organizational theory and behavior.
+Dr. Quaglia earned his bachelor's degree at Assumption College, a master's degree in economics from Boston College, and master of education and doctorate degrees from Columbia University, specializing in the area of organizational theory and behavior.
 He has been awarded numerous honorary doctorates in humanitarian services for his dedication to students.
-Dr. Quaglia's work has also led him to serve on several national and international committees, reflecting his passion for ensuring that students' voices are always heard, honored, and acted upon.
+Dr. Quaglia's work has also led him to serve on several national and international committees, reflecting his passion for ensuring that student and teacher voices are always heard, honored, and acted upon.